leoliu/ggtags/README.rst

    location. ``M-n`` and ``M-p`` move to and display the next/previous entry.

-ggtags-global-rerun-search
+ggtags-view-search-history

-   Re-run a search from search history as kept in ``ggtags-global-search-history``.
+   View or re-run past searches as kept in ``ggtags-global-search-history``.

 ggtags-kill-file-buffers